 Penn Entertainment's score of 36 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Penn Entertainment reported total carbon emissions of approximately 64080000 kg CO2e for Scope 1 and 215068000 kg CO2e for Scope 2.
-Additionally, their Scope 3 emissions included significant contributions from purchased goods and services (238438000 kg CO2e), capital goods (83118000 kg CO2e), and employee commute (57596000 kg CO2e), among others.
-Penn Entertainment has set ambitious climate commitments, aiming to reduce their Scope 1 and Scope 2 emissions to near zero by 2025.
-Furthermore, they have pledged to lower their absolute Scope 1 and Scope 2 emissions by 25% by 2030, using 2022 as the baseline year.
+In 2022, Penn Entertainment reported total carbon emissions of approximately 726.3 million kg CO2e.
+This figure includes Scope 1 emissions of about 64.1 million kg CO2e, Scope 2 emissions of approximately 215.1 million kg CO2e, and Scope 3 emissions totalling around 447.1 million kg CO2e.
+The Scope 3 emissions breakdown includes significant contributions from purchased goods and services (about 238.4 million kg CO2e) and capital goods (approximately 83.1 million kg CO2e).
+Penn Entertainment has set ambitious climate commitments, aiming to reduce its Scope 1 and Scope 2 emissions to near zero by 2025.
+Additionally, the company has pledged to lower its absolute Scope 1 and Scope 2 emissions by 25% from its 2022 baseline by the year 2030.
 These targets reflect a proactive approach to addressing climate change and align with industry standards for sustainability.
-The company’s emissions data is self-reported and does not appear to be cascaded from a parent organization.
+The emissions data is sourced directly from Penn Entertainment, Inc., with no cascading from a parent organisation.
+The company is actively working towards its climate goals, demonstrating a commitment to reducing its environmental impact in the coming years.

 Access structured emissions data, company-specific emission factors, and source documents